marcandre/blog/source/_posts/2013-02-23-ruby-2-by-example.markdown

 nil.to_h # => {}
 ```

-Note that there is no `Array#to_h`:
+This has been implemented for `nil`, `Struct` and `OpenStruct`, but not for `Enumerable`/`Array`:

 ``` ruby
 {hello: 'world'}.map{|k, v| [k.to_s, v.upcase]}
                 .to_h # => NoMethodError:
 # undefined method `to_h' for [["hello", "WORLD"]]:Array
 ```

-If you think this would be a useful feature, contribute to this issue: http://bugs.ruby-lang.org/issues/7292
+If you think this would be a useful feature, you should [try to convince Matz](http://bugs.ruby-lang.org/issues/7292).

 ## Optimizations

-It's difficult to show most optimizations by code.
-One interesting optimization was to make many floats immediates:
+It's difficult to show most optimizations by code, but some nice optimizations made it in Ruby 2.0.0.

+One we can demonstrate was to make many floats immediates.
+This avoids creating new objects in many cases:
 ``` ruby
 # Ruby 1.9
 4.2.object_id == 4.2.object_id # => false